Get Your Stress Leave Certificate Online

 What happens when my stress leave certificate expires?

 If you remain unfit for work when your certificate's coverage period ends, you need a new certificate to continue your authorised absence.
-Without a valid certificate covering the dates, your employer may treat the absence as unauthorised.
+Without medical evidence covering the dates, your employer may treat the absence as unauthorised.
 Each MedicalCert stress leave certificate covers up to 14 days.
 You can request an extension by submitting a new online consultation.
 The reviewing GP will reassess your current symptoms and issue a further certificate if clinically appropriate.
 There is no limit on the number of consecutive certificates you can obtain, provided the clinical basis for each is established at the time of review.

 Returning to Work After Stress Leave